Cardiovascular Biomechanics and A.I. Laboratory |

 performed with a motorized control of the ultrasound transducer (because

-(2) measured at a low compression depth and lower compression rate (our
+stiffness), (2) measured at a low compression depth and lower compression

-results shows higher correlation between elastography results and mechanical
+rate (our results shows higher correlation between elastography results and

-testing validation), and (3) an external polymeric pad should be used as the
+mechanical testing validation), and (3) an external polymeric pad should be

-reference layer, instead of bodily tissues, as this ensures that the
+used as the reference layer, instead of bodily tissues, as this ensures that

 Vascular Fluid Dynamics Using